History of Oaxacan Woodcarving Famous Artists

 When Don Manuel Jimenez passed away in 2005, the highway to the southern beaches of Huatulco was expanding local access throughout the state.
 Furthermore, an expanded airport allowed for many more flights to the region.
-The more popular artists were showcasing their work in art shows and gaining recogniition.
+The more popular artists were showcasing their work in art shows worldwide gaining recognition.
 For the first time, women were being recognized for their talent and the painting expanded by incorporating other Indian motifs into their primordial patterns.
-Zapotec fused with Navaho as seen in pieces by Roberta Angeles, Bertha Cruz, and Maria Angeles.
-Women trained other women to paint in the increasingly well-like Navaho style.
+Zapotec fused with Navajo as seen in pieces by Roberta Angeles, Bertha Cruz, and Maria Angeles.
+These amazingly talented women trained other women to paint in the increasingly well-like Navajo style.

 Bertha Cruz & Roberta Angeles

 Another traveling artist, Eleazar Morales, encapsulates a style no others can grasp as his copal carving skills can match the output of a 3D printer.
 While some artists gained notoriety, many artists during this time abandoned the craft and left the country.
 Laurencio Espinal, Calixto Santiago, and Arial Playas are just some of the great artists that left the region to pursue new opportunities.

 Oaxaca City is ground zero for grassroots protests and they mix like oil and water with tourism.
 Folks unfortunate enough to travel down there during one of these events see the city walled up with barricades, tarps, and protesters living in the streets for weeks on end.
 This is a devastating blow to the artists trying to sell their works at the seasonal festivals to tourists.
 This is especially true when the protests go on year-after-year.
 The real challenge is to connect and work with these artists to help them get through the lean times forced upon them by protests.